 - The IRS website might be offline or experiencing some other technical issues.

-- If you filed your taxes electronically within the last three weeks or via postal mail within the last 11 weeks, your tax information might not be available yet.
+- Your tax information might not be available (for instance, if you filed your taxes electronically within the last three weeks or via postal mail within the last 11 weeks).

 - Your federal tax return indicated an outstanding balance owed, which may result in a delay in processing.